httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 For example, sending Client Hints on all requests can make information about the user's environment available to origins that otherwise did not have access to this data, which may or may not be the desired outcome - e.g. this may enable an image optimization service to deliver a tailored asset, and it may reveal same information about the user to other origins that may not have had access to it before.
 Similarly, sending highly granular data, such as image and viewport width may help identify users across multiple requests.
 Restricting such field values to an enumerated range, where the user agent advertises a threshold value that is close but is not an exact representation of the current value, can help mitigate the risk of such fingerprinting.

 Implementers ought to provide mechanisms and policies to control how and when such hints are advertised.
-For example, they could require origin opt-in; restrict delivery to same origin subrequests; limit delivery to requests that already carry indentifying information (e.g. cookies); modify delivery policy when in an "incognito" or a similar privacy mode; enable user configuration and opt in, and so on.
+For example, they could require origin opt-in via Accept-CH; clear remembered opt-in, as set by Accept-CH-Lifetime, when site data, browsing history, browsing cache, or similar, are cleared; restrict delivery to same origin subrequests; limit delivery to requests that already carry identifying information (e.g. cookies); modify delivery policy when in an "incognito" or a similar privacy mode; enable user configuration and opt in, and so on.

 # IANA Considerations